gabriella-harrison25/Maths_by_Computer_Python_Code_Samples/Machine-Learning-Project/README.md

 - K-Means Clustering

 ## Files:
-*ML_Final_Project.ipynb* - The entire project in one file, as it was formatted for official submission.
+*Machine_Learning_Project.ipynb* - The entire project in one file, as it was formatted for official submission.